Business Law Services in Tacoma, WA

 Single policy drafting.
 Remote work, expense, social media, PTO, acceptable use, or similar standalone policies.

 Job description compliance reviews.
-FLSA classification, ADA, and EEO compliance review for up to five roles.
+FLSA classification, ADA, and EEO compliance.

 Non-compete and non-solicitation review.
 Enforceability analysis under current Washington law, which significantly restricted non-competes in 2020.